-- 12. Restart Tomcat (servlet container).
+- 12. Sites with Oracle database backends (and Configurable Workflow enabled) may need to run a "repair" on your database. - a.
+In version 6.3, we fixed an Oracle migration issue related to Configurable (XML) Workflow.
+See DS-3788. - b.
+If you are upgrading an Oracle-based site to 6.3 from 6.0, 6.1 or 6.2 AND had Configurable Workflow already enabled, then you will need to manually "repair" your database to align it with the latest schema.
+This does not affect PostgreSQL-based backends or any sites that are upgrading from 5.x or below. - c.
+Simply run the following to repair your Oracle database: [dspace]/bin/dspace database repair - 13.
+Restart Tomcat (servlet container).
 Now restart your servlet container (Tomcat/Jetty/Resin) and test out the upgrade. - a.
 Upgrade of database: If you didn't manually upgrade your database in the previous step, then your database will be automatically upgraded to the latest version.
 This may take some time (seconds to minutes), depending on the size of your repository, etc. Check the DSpace log ([dspace]/log/dspace.log.[date]) for information on its status. - b.
 Reindexing of all content for search/browse: If your database was just upgraded (either manually or automatically), all the content in your DSpace will be automatically re-indexed for searching/browsing.
 As the process can take some time (minutes to hours, depending on the size of your repository), it is performed in the background; meanwhile, DSpace can be used as the index is gradually filled.
 But, keep in mind that not all content will be visible until the indexing process is completed.
 Again, check the DSpace log ([dspace]/log/dspace.log.[date]) for information on its status. - i.
-If you wish to skip automatic reindexing, please see the Note above under the "Upgrade your Database" step. - 13.
-Reindex SOLR Stats.
-If you were previously using SOLR stats, the schema has changed with DSpace 5; you will need to reindex your stats in order to ensure all of your stats data conforms to the new schema specification.
-NOTE: it is safe to run a reindex on a live site, the script will store incoming usage data in a temporary core. - 14.
+If you wish to skip automatic reindexing, please see the Note above under the "Upgrade your Database" step. - 14.
+Reindex SOLR Stats (only necessary if upgrading from 4.x or below).
+If you were previously using SOLR stats, the schema changed with DSpace 5; if you are upgrading from any version earlier than 5.x, you will need to reindex your stats in order to ensure all of your stats data conforms to the new schema specification.
+NOTE: it is safe to run a reindex on a live site, the script will store incoming usage data in a temporary core. - 15.
 Check your cron / Task Scheduler jobs.
 In recent versions of DSpace, some of the scripts names have changed. - a.
 Check the Scheduled Tasks via Cron documentation for details.
-Especially pay attention to the Solr Index optimization commands, which ideally should be run regularly (as noted in the previous step).
+Especially pay attention to the Solr Index optimization commands, which ideally should be run regularly (as noted in the previous step). - b.
+WINDOWS NOTE: If you are running the Handle Server on a Windows machine, a new [dspace]/bin/start-handle-server.bat script is available to more easily startup your Handle Server.